MarwanAlshhei/DeUnc0ver/README.md

 2. Put DeUnc0ver.sh on your phone.
 I'd recommend putting it in / (root) so it will be removed by itself
 3. Reboot your device and rejailbreak _without_ tweaks enabled.
 (This should make the process more stable)
 4. SSH into your phone as __root__ and run DeUnc0ver.sh from this repo:

 ```
 cd /
 sh DeUnc0ver.sh
 ```

 5. Wait until the device reboots and then reboot again.

 ## User reports
 Soon

+## Help!

+If you can't jailbreak using Unc0ver to using DeUnc0ver.sh file

+Just install RootlessJB then use ssh.

+You can install RootlessJB from [ignition](https://app.ignition.fun) Or use ipa then use Cydia impactor [RootlessJB ipa](https://github.com/tigisoftware/rootlessJB3/releases/download/3.2.8/rootlessJB3.2.8.ipa)
 ## Troubleshooting
 #### My tweaks are not working on the betas anymore?
 This was an issue when you used an older version of this script.
 This is fixed now.